laminas/tutorials/doc/book/in-depth-guide/first-module.md

 }
 ```

-Reload your application and you'll see that everything remains as it was.
+Reload your application and you'll see that everything remains as it was [[This is confusing to me.
+If it means reload localhost:8080/blog, you get a 404 error as the route hasn't been properly configured yet.
+If it means reload localhost:8080, obviously everything will remain as it was as you haven't affected the landing page route.
+Might be my misunderstanding, but spelling out exactly what is meant would help.
+Also, would be good to keep phrasing consistent, e.g. "refresh your site" vs "reload your application"]].
 Next
 we add the new route to our configuration file:

 ```php